 Numerous kushikatsu establishments abound in Shinsekai.
 Some of the more famous ones are Yakko, Yokozuna and Yaekatsu, though you could walk into most of them and end up with a perfectly decent meal.
 It’s quite hard to go wrong with kushikatsu.

 For a break between all the greasy deep-fried foods you’re going to consume, have some sushi.
-There is, of course, the hand-pressed nigirizushi that everyone’s familiar with, but since you’re in Osaka, you should try hakozushi.
+There is, of course, the hand-pressed nigirizushi that everyone’s familiar with (which you’ll find at sushi shops in Tokyo and elsewhere), but since you’re in Osaka, you should try hakozushi.
 This is literally “box sushi” that’s been made and shaped in – you guessed it – a wooden box mould.
 Also known as oshizushi or pressed sushi, vinegar rice is packed into the mould and topped with cooked seafood such as poached shrimp and sea eel, as well as strands of golden omelette.
 It’s then turned out and sliced like a cake.
 A gorgeous, multicoloured, geometric cake of fish and rice.

 It’s a rather labour-intensive dish, so specialist restaurants are few and far between, but one of the few places in Osaka that still does it is Yoshino Sushi.
 Hakozushi is not what I’d choose to eat on my death day, but it’s an aesthetically-pleasing meal that won’t leave you with arterial regrets the next day.